woman talking to a doctor

 • whose brain has not formed properly (brain malformation)

-• who have genetic abnormalities.
+• who have genetic abnormalities

 Lennox-Gastaut syndrome (LGS)

+Many children also develop learning difficulties and behaviour problems.
 This syndrome can be very difficult to treat with ASMs, and most children need a combination of different drugs.
 Some non-drug treatments such as the ketogenic diet and vagus nerve stimulation therapy (VNS) can also be helpful.
 Seizures often continue into adult life.

 Who can I talk to?

-If your child has been diagnosed with a childhood epilepsy syndrome, you may have concerns or questions.
-You can get information and advice from a paediatrician with an interest in epilepsy or a paediatric neurologist, or from a neurologist for adults.
+If your child has been diagnosed with a epilepsy syndrome, you may have concerns or questions.
+You can get information and advice from a paediatrician with an interest in epilepsy, or a paediatric neurologist, or from a neurologist for adults.
 Support may also be available through an epilepsy specialist nurse, counsellor, support group, friends, family, or a helpline.

 You can also talk to someone by calling our confidential helpline.
 Our helpline offers time to talk, emotional support, and information.